macbook pro displaying group of people

 Advancement Potential

 Nurses with a BSN degree can pursue graduate-level training.
-A Master of Science, Nursing (MSN) degree allows nurses to advance their careers in clinical or leadership positions.
-Depending on the role, nurses with MSN degrees may operate within collaborative environments or with greater autonomy and independence.
+A Master of Science in nursing (MSN) degree allows nurses to advance their careers in clinical or leadership positions.
+Nurses with MSN degrees may operate within collaborative environments or with greater autonomy and independence depending on the role.

 On the clinical side, nurses can become advanced practice registered nurses with specialties in emergency care, critical care, certified registered nurse anesthetist, certified midwifery, nurse practitioner, and other roles across the continuum of care.